samrocketman/yml-install-files/docs/shell-scripting.md

 - `pre_command`
 - `update`

 The following fields allow shell substitution scripting.
+Bash is used for substitution, so you can do anything documented in [Shell Expansions of the Bash Manual][bash].

 - `checksum_file`
 - `dest`